Elodea canadensis (Canadian pondweed)

 HabitatTop of page

-E. canadensis can grow in a range of habitats, but prefers quiet ponds, lakes and slow-moving water with a peaty or muddy silt substrates.
-E. canadensis is a common species in nutrient rich, or eutrophic, relatively quiet or slower water flows of many inland freshwater bodies (ponds, lakes, ditches, irrigation channels) and is often associated with organic-rich muds.
+Elodea canadensis can grow in a range of habitats, but prefers quiet ponds, lakes and slow-moving water with peaty or muddy silt substrates.
+E. canadensis is a common species in nutrient rich, or eutrophic, relatively quiet or slower water flows of many inland freshwater bodies (ponds, lakes, ditches, irrigation channels; McGavigan, 2017) and is often associated with organic-rich muds.
+It can occur in fast-flowing waters but only at low abundance (Lansdown, 2015).

 Habitat ListTop of page